 New Student Center

-Other campus improvements include a new student fitness center, which is set to open in Fall 2013.
+Other campus improvements include a new student fitness center.
 When you want to fit in a workout while you’re here, you’ll find everything you need – showers, lockers, fitness motivation from friends and staff.

 Campus meal plans and dining options